 This wreath is ready for autumn, and so am I. It would be lovely hung over our mantel or on the front door to greet our fall and Thanksgiving guests.

 You might also like:

 The above sunflower wreath has a mini embroidery hoop that has FALL in gold on it.
-I made it with my Cricut Maker and it took only minutes and it really adds that something special.
-I am going to make more to use in other fall decor.
+I made it with my Cricut Maker, and it took only minutes, and it added something special.
+I am going to make more to use in other fall decors.

-That was so much fun if you liked this wreath you will love all my Fall Inspiration Newsletter too join the Fall Newsletter and be inspired to create a lovely fall home.
-Note: save your bottles, jars and cans for a later post.
+That was so much fun.
+If you liked this wreath, you would love all my Fall Inspiration Newsletter to join the Fall Newsletter and be inspired to create a lovely fall home.
+Note: save your bottles, jars, and cans for a later post.